Overview of the Entomology Collection

 From 1998-2006, arachnologist Paula Cushing was the curator responsible for the entomology collection.
 Her extensive Colorado Spider Survey resulted in thousands of non-target insects being collected in pitfall traps all over the Rocky Mountains and the western Great Plains.
 Cushing also accepted a donation of extraordinarily beautiful specimens (with collection data) collected by Clarence Riker (inventor of the "Riker mount", a glass covered shallow box commonly used for displaying insects) and stored in Riker's original hand-made cabinet mounts.
 This collection was accepted for its historical value as well as its outreach value for behind-the-scenes tours, art projects, and exhibits.

 In January 2007, Frank Krell was hired as the Curator of Entomology responsible for both the entomology collection and the herbarium.
-PI Krell has increased the activity level of the entomology collection by hiring and training a substantial volunteer corps and starting regional collecting activities such as the Colorado Scarab Survey and the Colorado Beetle Reference Collection, hosting scientific meetings such as the 20th High Country Lepidopterists' meeting in 2009, and the upcoming international lepidopterists' Conference in 2012, the Combined Annual Meeting of the Lepidopterist's Society and the Societas Europaea Lepidopterologica.
-Approximately 700,000 newly accessioned insect specimens have been added over the last five years.
-This recent growth was achieved through intensified regional collecting (10-15,000 specimens/year), accessioning unprocessed backlog material from 1990-2006, donation-funded projects, and large donated collections (Bartell, Bettman, Fanara, Fisher, Harp, Johnson, Krell [225,000 specimens collected between 1977 and 2000, mainly Scarabaeoidea], Mudge, Opie, Tates, Vogel, Zeiner, etc.).
+PI Krell has increased the activity level of the entomology collection by hiring and training a substantial volunteer corps and starting regional collecting activities such as the Colorado Scarab Survey and the Colorado Beetle Reference Collection, hosting scientific meetings such as the 20th and 25th High Country Lepidopterists' meeting in 2009 and 2014, and an international lepidopterists' conference in 2012, the Combined Annual Meeting of the Lepidopterist's Society and the Societas Europaea Lepidopterologica.
+Over 800,000 insect specimens have been added over the last five years.
+This recent growth was achieved through intensified regional collecting (15,000+ specimens/year), accessioning unprocessed backlog material from 1990-2006, donation-funded projects, and large donated collections (Bartell, Bettman, Fanara, Fisher, Harp, Johnson, Krell [225,000 specimens collected between 1977 and 2000, mainly Scarabaeoidea], Mudge, Opie, Tates, Vogel, Zeiner, etc.).

 Despite its worldwide holdings containing rare material of high scientific value from both remote tropical areas and from local ecoregions, the collection has remained underutilized by scientific and professional communities during most of its history.
-Based on loan and data queries, there is a growing interest in the use of DMNS material, but without online publication of the specimen data, the visibility and use of the collection will remain limited.
+Based on loan and data queries, there is a growing interest in the use of DMNS material.
 The databased part of our holdings can be accessed here, through the SCAN portal.